gobbyo/IoT/docs/tutorial-rasp-led.md

 |1     | 220Ω Resistor |
 |1     | (optional) GPIO Extension Board |
 |1     | (optional) 40 pin GPIO cable |

+![lnk_ledschematic]

+ by using the following diagram.

+1. From the Raspberry Pi, connect GPIO17 (BCM), PIN 13 (BOARD), to a lead on the 220Ω resistor.
+GPIO17 used in this example isn't special, as you can use any GPIO pin, e.g. GPIO2, GPIO12, etc.
+1. Connect the positive lead on the LED (the longest lead) to the 220Ω resistor.
+1. Connect the negative lead on the LED (the shorter lead) to Ground on the Raspberry Pi

+    ![lnk_raspled]

 ## Create Code to Turn the LED on and off
 <!-- Introduction paragraph -->